643 lines

 Org Cite has only just been merged in the past month, and is yet to be included

-in an Org release, but were seeing a tremendous degree of community interest.
+in an Org release, but we’re seeing a tremendous degree of community interest.

 There are <i>already</i> promising developments with third-party packages, such as

 <a href="https://github.com/bdarcus/bibtex-actions">bibtex-actions</a> and <a href="https://github.com/jkitchin/org-ref-cite">org-ref-cite</a>.
-I cant wait to see how the ecosystem continues
+I can’t wait to see how the ecosystem continues

 to develop 😃.